Introduction to the Constitution of India

 The American Constitution was the first one that starts with a Preamble.
 Many countries, including India, have followed suit.
 The word ‘preamble’ refers to the introduction or in other words, a preface to the Constitution.
 It is basically the summary or essence of the Constitution.
 Jurist and an expert on the constitution, N A Palkhivala, called the Preamble as the ‘identity card of the Constitution.’
 The Preamble to the Indian Constitution is based on the ‘Objectives Resolution’, drafted and moved by Pandit Nehru, and adopted by the Constituent Assembly.
 It has been amended by the 42nd Constitutional Amendment Act (1976), which added three new words namely, socialist, secular and integrity.

-- The Preamble states that the Constitution derives its authority from the people of India.
+- Source of authority of the Constitution: The Preamble states that the Constitution derives its authority from the people of India.

 - Nature of Indian State: It declares India to be of a sovereign, socialist, secular democratic and republican polity.

 - Objectives of the Constitution: It specifies justice, liberty, equality and fraternity as the objectives.

 - Date of adoption of the Constitution: It specifies 26th November, 1949 as the date.

 Features of Indian Constitution